dvcrn/chatgpt-ui/README.md

 - Code highlighting with [highlightjs](https://highlightjs.org/)
 - Streaming messages support
 - Dark Mode
-- Ability to use "text-davinci-003" (GPT3), despite it not being a model for chatting
 - Automatic content truncating based on token count with [bert-base-multilingual-uncased](https://huggingface.co/bert-base-multilingual-uncased)

 ## Configuration